endless-sky/endless-sky.github.io/_posts/2026-01-31-unstable-release-0.11.0.md

 - For [Steam](https://store.steampowered.com/app/404410/Endless_Sky/), go to your library, right click Endless Sky, go to Properties, go to Betas, select the beta in the drop down box, and that's it!
 - For [GOG](https://www.gog.com/en/game/endless_sky), go to your library, right click Endless Sky, go to Manage Installation -> Configure, and select the beta in the Beta Channels drop down box.

-With all releases comes the [Github discussion](https://github.com/endless-sky/endless-sky/discussions/12204) post and a [Release feedback box](https://docs.google.com/forms/d/e/1FAIpQLScl3EVWbqL3puI3poCQD7tVMCNBun76vlSyCTe9UoxW8eqM2A/viewform?usp=dialog)!
+With all releases comes the [GitHub discussion](https://github.com/endless-sky/endless-sky/discussions/12204) post and a [Release feedback box](https://docs.google.com/forms/d/e/1FAIpQLScl3EVWbqL3puI3poCQD7tVMCNBun76vlSyCTe9UoxW8eqM2A/viewform?usp=dialog)!
 This time around, there are a few questions beyond what pertains to the update - mainly, we'd like to get an idea of sequencing after the Free Worlds campaign.

 The next release, v0.11.1, will also be an unstable update, and is planned for the end of April.
 The next stable release, v0.11.2, will be a longer stable period focused on bugfixes for the prior double unstable releases.

-Give us a star on the [Github repository](https://github.com/endless-sky/endless-sky) if you haven't yet, so that new players and contributors alike can find the game easier!
+Give us a star on the [GitHub repository](https://github.com/endless-sky/endless-sky) if you haven't yet, so that new players and contributors alike can find the game easier!
 Until next time!